 The two largest casinos in Iowa are Prairie Meadows in Altoona and the Horseshoe in Council Bluffs.
 Prairie Meadows has the most slot machines, and the Horseshoe has the most table games.

 However, the Hard Rock in Sioux City might have the most square footage, which includes two different music venues.

-The largest sportsbook is Prairie Meadows, which includes a full-sized race track, full sportsbook, and over 1,700 different slot machines.
+The largest sportsbook is Prairie Meadows, which includes a full-sized race track, a full sportsbook, and over 1,700 different slot machines.